-3. The Secretary or the Administrative Assistant shall take, keep and prepare minutes of Association meetings, and present such minutes for review and approval of the Voting membership at the next Regular Meeting of the Association.
+3. The Secretary or the Administrator shall take, keep and prepare minutes of Association meetings, and present such minutes for review and approval of the Voting membership at the next Regular Meeting of the Association.

-4. The Secretary or the Administrative Assistant shall maintain an official list of Members of the Association.
+4. The Secretary or the Administrator shall maintain an official list of Members of the Association.

-5. The Secretary or the Administrative Assistant shall prepare, and then email or mail notification of each Association Meeting to each Member.
+5. The Secretary or the Administrator shall prepare, and then email or mail notification of each Association Meeting to each Member.

-6. The Secretary or the Administrative Assistant shall conduct the Association’s correspondence.
+6. The Secretary or the Administrator shall conduct the Association’s correspondence.

 E. If an Officer loses his or her Good Standing, that Member shall have until the Regular Meeting following determination to become in Good Standing.
 If the Member does not so act, the Office of such Officer is declared vacated, and a vote to appoint a temporary replacement as below shall take place.